Anteater: Interactive Visualization of Program Execution Values in Context: Tracing Infrastructure and Data Organization

 Additional tables exist, such as ``function\_name'' and ``for\_loop'' that store additional information about certain types of blocks.
 The ``custom'' table stores the values of custom expressions that are collected alongside the variables and expressions selected in the source code.

 Converting the trace to SQL yields several advantages.
 First, querying becomes much simpler.
 For basic visualizations, we now must simply write a \texttt{SELECT} statement to gather all instances of a tracked variable.
-To filter instances, we can simply add \texttt{FILTER ON} to the SQL statement.
+To filter instances, we can simply add a \texttt{WHERE} clause to the SQL statement.
 Similarly, joining two variables becomes much simpler through the use of \texttt{JOIN}.
-Fig.\ \ref{fig:data_types_vs_vis} shows a table of visualizations supported by \oursystem{} and the corresponding SQL query keywords used to collect the data.
+Table\ \ref{fig:data_types_vs_vis} shows a table of visualizations supported by \oursystem{} and the corresponding SQL query keywords used to collect the data.

 Second, \oursystem{} supports any visualization for which there exists a SQL query to select the appropriate data.
 In other words, forming the proper query becomes the only restriction to the range of possible visualizations.
 While the current implementation only supports a few visualizations, we could easily extend it to support others.